mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 Reading state information...
 Done
 {% endhighlight %}

-So that's all fine.

-And now once we've got all those, we can finally install our Ruby and we're lucky enough to be using the latest version of 1.9.2 so we'll do that and that's going to download Ruby, any dependencies it needs, compile it and then we'll have that to play with.
+Now that we've got all those, we can finally install our chosen version of Ruby.
+We are lucky enough to be using the latest version of 1.9.2 so let's go ahead and use RVM to install that...

 {% highlight console %}
 # rvm install 1.9.2-p290